10-6-pursuit/Pair-Mock-Interviews-Mod-1-Study-Guide/readme.md

 ## Before the interview

 1. Choose who will start as the interviewer and who as the interviewee.
 You will switch after the first interview
-2. The interviewer should choose a [trivia question](https://github.com/joinpursuit/Mock-Interview-Trivia-Questions/blob/main/README.md) and a [coding question](https://github.com/10-6-pursuit/mod_1_final_assessment_study_guide/blob/main/index.js)
+2. The interviewer should choose a [trivia question](https://github.com/joinpursuit/Mock-Interview-Trivia-Questions/blob/main/README.md) and a [coding question](https://github.com/10-6-pursuit/mod_1_final_assessment_study_guide/blob/main/index.js) (Without the console.logs)
 3. If it's online meet at a Zoom room and have the interviewee share their screen on an empty replit or an empty whiteboard.
 If it's in person should find a whiteboard at the office or bring their own
 4. The interviewer would Slack the question to the interviewee